tomtomwombat/hyperloglockless/README.md

 [![License: APACHE](https://img.shields.io/badge/License-Apache-blue.svg)](https://github.com/tomtomwombat/hyperloglockless/blob/main/LICENSE-APACHE)
 ![Downloads](https://img.shields.io/crates/d/hyperloglockless)

-Lightning-fast, concurrent HyperLogLog for high-precision, low-memory cardinality estimation.
+The fastest HyperLogLogs in Rust with bias correction and concurrency support.
+Used for high-precision cardinality estimation.

 ## Overview

 HyperLogLogs are space efficient data structures for the "count-distinct problem", approximating the number of distinct elements in a multiset.
 [Paper](https://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf).

-hyperloglockless is a lockless concurrent HyperLogLog.
-It's simpler, faster, and more accurate than other HyperLogLog implementations:
+hyperloglockless offers a lockless concurrent HyperLogLog and a single threaded counterpart.
+They're simpler, faster, and more accurate than other HyperLogLog implementations:
-- 🧵 **Concurrent:** Drop-in replacement for `RwLock<OtherHyperLogLog<V>>`: all methods take `&self`, so you can wrap it in `Arc` and update it concurrently without `&mut`.
+- 🧵 **Concurrent:** `AtomicHyperLogLog` is a drop-in replacement for `RwLock<OtherHyperLogLog>`: all methods take `&self`, so you can wrap it in `Arc` and update it concurrently without `&mut`.
 - ⚡ **Fast:** Designed to be fast and simple in both single and multi-threaded scenarios.
 - 🎯 **Accurate:** Empirically verified accuracy for *trillions* of elements; other implementations break down after millions.
 - 🔧 **Flexible:** Configurable with custom hashers, seeds, and more registers for higher precision.